BBVAEngineering/ember-cli-workbox/README.md

 ServiceWorkerService triggers the following events:

-  - registrationComplete: sw successfully registered
+  - `registrationComplete`: sw successfully registered
-  - registrationError: sw not registered
+  - `registrationError`: sw not registered
-  - newSWActive: new sw controlling page
+  - `newSWActive`: new sw controlling page
-  - newSWWaiting: new sw waiting for controlling page
+  - `newSWWaiting`: new sw waiting for controlling page
-  - unregistrationComplete: all sw are unregistered
+  - `unregistrationComplete`: all sw are unregistered

-**Why or how to use this events?**
+**Why and how to use this events?**

 By default, users have to close all tabs to a site in order to update a Service Worker.
 The Refresh button is not enough.
 If you make a mistake here, users will see an outdated version of your site even after refreshing Service Workers break the Refresh button because they behave like “apps,” refusing to update while the app is still running, in order to maintain code consistency and client-side data consistency.
 We can write code to notify users when a new version is available.

-For example you could do it like this:
+This addon make it easy for you and implements [google recommendation](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offer_a_page_reload_for_users)
+Basically, what you have to do is subscribing to the event "newSWWaiting".
+When event is triggered, send a message to sw in order to launch skipWaiting + clients.claim on it to turn it active (you can do this just calling forceActivate method on serviceWorkerService).
+When service worker became active it will send a message "reload-window" and "newSWActive" will be triggered.

+See this complete example for this implementation:

 ```JavaScript